CLIMBING CATBELLS IN THE LAKE DISTRICT

 RECOMMENDED MAPS:

-As with any mountain walk it’s essential that you know how to use a map a compass.
+As with any mountain walk you must know how to use a map a compass.

 OTHER ROUTES TO CONCIDER :